-Based on our evaluation of the value of our investments in RXi, including RXi's decreasing stock price during the year ended December 31, 2015, we determined that the decline in fair value of our RXi common shares was other-than-temporary and recorded an impairment charge of \$7.3 million in Other income (expense), net in our Consolidated Statement of Operations for the year ended December 31, 2015 to write our investment in RXi common shares down to its fair value of \$0.9 million as of December 31, 2015.
-Based on our evaluation of the value of our investment in ARNO, including ARNO's decreasing stock price during the year ended December 31, 2014, we determined that the decline in fair value of our ARNO common shares was other-than-temporary and recorded an impairment charge of \$1.4 million in Other income (expense), net in our Consolidated Statement of Operations for the year ended December 31, 2014 to write our investment in ARNO common shares down to its fair value of \$0.6 million as of December 31, 2014.
-Refer to Note 17 for further discussion of the fair value of our available for sale investments.
+Based on our evaluation of the value of our investment in Xenetic, including Xenetic's decreasing stock price during the year ended December 31, 2017, we determined that the decline in fair value of our Xenetic common shares was other-than-temporary and recorded an impairment charge of \$0.6 million in Other income (expense), net in our Consolidated Statement of Operations for the year ended December 31, 2017 to write our investment in Xenetic down to its fair value as of December 31, 2017.

+Based on our evaluation of the value of our investments in Xenetic, RXi and ARNO, including their decreasing stock price during the year ended December 31, 2016, we determined that the decline in fair value of our common shares in Xenetic, RXi and ARNO was other-than-temporary and recorded an impairment charge of \$4.8 million in Other income (expense), net in our Consolidated Statement of Operations for the year ended December 31, 2016 to write our investments in Xenetic, RXi and ARNO down to their respective fair values as of December 31, 2016.